jiangnianshun/django-mdict/doc/doc_en/doc_update.md

 2. Delete mdict_path.json, re-run run_server.bat or run_server.sh, leave the dictionary path blank, and generate a new database.

-3. Delete migrations and __pycache__ under the mdict folder.
+3. Delete migrations and \_\_pycache\_\_ under the mdict folder.

-4. Use software to export all data tables starting with mdict, and then import them into a new database.
+4. Use software to export all database tables starting with mdict, and then import them into a new database.

 Taking the DB browser for SQLite software as an example, open the old database, select the menu File/Export/Export database to SQL file, select all tables starting with mdict, check to retain column names in the insert into statement, and then export.